AdobeDocs/dynamic-media-classic.it-IT/help/quick-start-swatch-sets.md

 **5. Pubblicazione di un set di campioni**

-Quando si pubblica un set di campioni, questo viene inserito sui server Dynamic Media Classic e viene attivata la stringa URL.
+Quando un set di campioni viene pubblicato, viene inserito nei server Dynamic Media Classic e viene attivata la stringa URL.

 Click the **Mark For Publish** icon to the left of its name in the Browse Panel.
 Then, click **Publish**.
 On the Publish screen, click **Start Publish**.